IBM OA question analysis | IBM Online Assessment real questions and Python solutions

 There is a list of items in the shopping cart, each having a cost associated with it.

-There are n items, the cost of the ith item is i dollars and m items have already been bought represented in the array arr.
+There are n items, the cost of the ith item is i dollars and m items have already been bought represented in the array Arr.
 Currently, there are k dollars, find the maximum number of distinct items one can have in total after purchasing any number of items from that money.

 To solve this problem, we must maximize the number of different items that can be purchased given a constraint.
 Considering the number of items already purchased and the finite expenditure, our goal should be to maximize our total number of different purchases.